ynput/OpenPype/website/docs/artist_hosts_nukestudio.md

 <div class="row markdown">
 <div class="col col--6 markdown">

-It is possible to publish hiero soft effects for compositors to use later on.
+It is possible to publish Hiero soft effects for compositors to use later on.
 You can add the effect to a particular clip or to whole layer as shows on the picture.
-All clips below the `Video 6` layer (green arrow) will be published with the **lut** subset which combines all the colour corrections from he soft effects.
-Any clips above the `Video 6` layer will have no **lut** published with them.
+All clips below the `Video 6` layer (green arrow) will be published with the **LUT** subset which combines all the colour corrections from he soft effects.
+Any clips above the `Video 6` layer will have no **LUT** published with them.

 </div>